 Summary of Module 2:

-- Economic models, even with their limitations, can help us understand the world.
+- Economic models can help us understand the world by providing testable predictions.

-- The economic reasoning can help us understand the reason behind human (mis)behavior and the limits of people’s decisions.
+- Economics is a method and can help us understand the reason behind human (mis)behavior.

 Suggested movie for tonight: A Beautiful Mind (2002)